Join us for In-Person Worship or on Zoom

 We believe that all things come from God and we see ourselves as stewards of these resources.
 We encourage all to continue to support the church as you can.
 Click here to see how to donate to the church.

 We value the children in our congregation and take time during each Sunday morning service for a special time for children.
-Sometimes children’s time is i-person and sometimes it may be pre-recorded.
+Children through sixth grade are invited to come to the front of the sanctuary for children’s time.
+After children’s time, the nursery is available

-Each Sunday we have a scripture reading, usually including passages from both the Old and New Testaments.
+Each Sunday we have a scripture reading.
 The sermon is preached by our pastor Kate, or by guest speakers from within the congregation, the local community, or the broader faith community.
-Sometimes the sermons are live and sometimes they have been previously recorded.
+Sometimes the sermons are live and occasionally they have been previously recorded or may be by a Zoom participant.
 You can view text of many of pastor Kate’s sermons HERE.

 Sharing joys and concerns/prayer

 We are always happy to have visitors worshiping with us.
-During the time for introductions, if you are comfortable, we invite you to let us know who you are and where you’re from.
+During the time for introductions, if you are comfortable, we invite you to stand up and use a microphone to let us know who your name and where you’re from.
+We also enjoy recognizing and celebrating special days, so if you or someone you know is having a birthday or anniversary, let us know.